XanaduAI/strawberryfields/doc/introduction/photonic_hardware.rst

 Cloud simulator
 ---------------

-In addition to submitting jobs to be run on quantum hardware, it is also possible to run jobs on the Xanadu Quantum Cloud simulator Simulon.
+In addition to submitting jobs to be run on quantum hardware, it is also possible to run jobs on cloud simulators (which we refer to as "simulons") via the Xanadu Quantum Cloud.
 The process is very similar to running jobs on hardware.
-You will need to configure your account, as described above, and submit a job via the ``RemoteEngine``, using ``"simulon"`` as the target instead of a specific chip:
+You will need to configure your account, as described above, and submit a job via the ``RemoteEngine``, using a simulator as the target instead of a specific chip:

->>> eng = sf.RemoteEngine("simulon")
+>>> eng = sf.RemoteEngine("simulon_gaussian")
 >>> result = eng.run(prog)

-Simulon jobs can also be submitted asynchronously using ``eng.run_async``, or by submitting a Blackbird script with the ``target`` set to ``simulon`` in the Blackbird header.
+Simulator jobs can also be submitted asynchronously using ``eng.run_async``, or by submitting a Blackbird script with the ``target`` set to a simulator target in the Blackbird header.

 See the `Submitting jobs on hardware`_ section above for more details.

 .. note::

-    Simulon runs on the ``gaussian`` backend (see :ref:`simulating_your_program`) and thus only supports Gaussian operations, including homodyne and heterodyne measurements, as well terminal Fock measurements.
+    The ``simulon_gaussian`` simulator runs on the ``gaussian`` backend (see :ref:`simulating_your_program`) and thus only supports Gaussian operations, including homodyne and heterodyne measurements, as well terminal Fock measurements.
 Note that there are limits to how many measurements a circuit can have depending on the type of measurement.
-These can be retrieved by calling ``engine.device_spec.modes`` with ``engine = sf.RemoteEngine("simulon")``.
+These can be retrieved by calling ``engine.device_spec.modes`` with ``engine =
+    sf.RemoteEngine("simulon_gaussian")``.

 Tutorials
 ---------